-Two nations join forces to stop the Beast and decide to seal their union by having handsome Prince Colwyn marry the lovely Princess Lyssa.
+Two nations join forces to stop the Beast and decide to seal their union by having handsome Prince Colwyn (Ken Marshall) marry the lovely Princess Lyssa (Lysette Anthony).
 Their wedding day becomes a tragedy when the Slayers attack.

 The Slayers kill the kings of both nations, wound Colwyn, and kidnap Lyssa so she can become the Beast’s bride in his Black Fortress.

-Just when all seems lost, Colwyn is visited by the brave Yynr.
+Just when all seems lost, Colwyn is visited by the brave Yynr (Freddie Jones).
 He pledges his loyalty to Colwyn and aids the prince by helping him recover the glaive, a mystical five-bladed weapon that is the symbol of his nation, from its hidden location in a mountain.

-These brave heroes must fight their way through constant attacks by the Slayers, obtain clues from people like the Seer and Widow of the Web on how to find the Black Fortress, and do battle with scary creatures like a giant spider.
+These brave heroes must fight their way through constant attacks by the Slayers, obtain clues from people like the Seer (John Welsh) and Widow of the Web (Francesca Annis) on how to find the Black Fortress, and do battle with scary creatures like a giant crystal spider.
 Their mystical journey ends in a battle royale between Prince Colwyn and the Beast for the fate of the free universe.

-Krull never became the big hit that Columbia Pictures hoped it would be, but it did become an enduring cult favourite.
+Krull cost $27 million but never became the big hit that Columbia Pictures hoped it would be.
+It did, however, become an enduring cult favourite.
 It’s easy to see why: it was a film designed for the fantasy-loving kid in all of us, pure and simple.

 Screenwriter Stanford Sherman, who would later write The Ice Pirates, brought a pleasing fairy-tale style to the story, and director Peter Yates used the flair for action he developed making films like Bullitt (1968) to draw maximum thrills from the battle scenes.